 “(I) Benefits paid to an affected employee pursuant to section 101(a), (b), (d), (e), and (g) of the Coronavirus Support Temporary Amendment Act of 2021, effective June 24, 2021 (D.C.
 Law 24-9; 68 DCR 4824) (“section 101”), or any preceding act of the Council of the District of Columbia authorizing payment of benefits on substantially similar terms as those described in section 101;

-“(II) Benefits paid to an affected employee after the expiration of the Coronavirus Support Temporary Amendment Act of 2021, effective June 24, 2021 (D.C.
-Law 24-9; 68 DCR 4824), because the employee continues to otherwise qualify for benefits; and
+“(II) Benefits paid to an affected employee after the expiration of section 101, because the employee continues to otherwise qualify for benefits; and

 “(III) Benefits paid under other local or federal law, including the federal Pandemic Emergency Unemployment Compensation program and extended benefits authorized under section 107(g).